-Head ornament or chin chain ('podbradnik'), copper alloy, formed of multiple chains ending in hemispherical plaques with sharp hooks and a cluster of leaf-shaped pendants, cut out and stamped with ring and dot motifs.
+Head ornament or chin chain ('podbradnik'), silver alloy, formed of multiple chains ending in hemispherical plaques with a cluster of leaf-shaped pendants, cut out and stamped with ring and dot motifs.

-headscarf at each side, passing under the chin.
+headscarf at each side with sharp hooks, and passes under the chin.

 <b>Married woman’s belt (Jakičar) from Herzegovina</b>

-Formed of a stiff triple layer of leather, this belt is studded with rows of carnelians and pierced and riveted copper alloy plaques with a clasp at one side.
+Formed of a stiff triple layer of leather, this belt is studded with rows of carnelians and agates.
+At the back are pierced and riveted copper alloy plaques with a clasp at one side.
 These belts were worn from the wedding onwards.